Saileshnepal/Saileshnepal/README.md

 ###

-<p align="left">Hi, I'm Sailesh Nepal, a passionate student of Electronics, Communication, and Information Engineering at Purwanchal Campus, Tribhuvan University.
+<p align="left">Hi, I'm Sailesh Nepal, a passionate student of Electronics, Communication, and Information Engineering at Purwanchal Campus,TU.
 I am deeply interested in the world of electronics, embedded systems, and software development.
 I enjoy combining hardware and software to build creative and practical tech solutions.
 Currently, I'm expanding my skills in C/C++, React Native, and web technologies, and actively working on projects that reflect my learning journey.
 I'm always eager to explore new technologies, collaborate with like-minded individuals, and contribute to innovative ideas.
 Feel free to explore my repositories to see what I'm working on!</p>

 ###